Frequently Asked Questions (FAQs)

 The first step is to submit a proposal to the Research Group Steering Committee (RGSC).
 It is advisable to consult with the Research Group Chair before preparing a proposal.
 Here is the list of current officers of the Research Group.
 Normally, proposals are submitted by member organizations, but occasionally the RGSC may invite a guest participant to present a proposal.

-Are there sub-committees in addition to working groups?
+Are there Committees in addition to Working Groups?

-In other SPEC groups sub-committees are established as a more permanent organization that looks after a benchmark that has been published.
-At the moment the Research Group has not established any sub-committees.
+In other SPEC groups technical committees are established to develop and support it’s new benchmark suites.
+At the moment, the Research Group has not established any committees.

 Scope of Activities